Anoncheg1/pinyin-isearch/README.md

 - should not conflict with other isearch modes
 - fix isearch jumping without return.
 - fallback to search for normal latin text by default
+- support for apostraphe ('’) before second pinyin syllables startining with a, o or e.

 ## Features of Chinese characters search
 - search from the first character entered.